Barbara Heinzen, PhD

 In the Shell HIV study, Barbara Heinzen was the lead researcher and coordinator of the project, but not at all the sole author.
 The Health Economics and HIV/AIDS Research Division (HEARD) at the University of Kwa-Zulu Natal were full partners, as were individuals from the strategy and health departments of Shell Southern Africa.

-Futures of Kenya, Tanzania & Uganda
+Futures of Kenya, Tanzania, Uganda & East Africa

 hyperlink (2001e) Peeling the skin off society: AIDS in Southern Africa

-hyperlink Society for International Development website
+hyperlink Society for International Development

 Sitemap

-© Barbara Heinzen, 2006.
+?
+Barbara Heinzen, 2012.
 All rights reserved.